 - research must be during the student's senior year except in unusual circumstances (e.g. student is graduating in three years)

 - if your thesis has not yet been accepted by the grant application deadline, you may still submit your grant application.
 If your application is selected for funding, UGAR will follow up with you on the status of your thesis proposal.

 - grants are awarded ONLY for costs directly related to the research, and NOT for cost of living (e.g. campus housing, meal plan, etc.) or an individual stipend

 - Applications for group projects are welcomed -- blitz "undergraduate research" for information on how to submit an application for a group project.

-- NOTE: in some cases, larger grants may be possible for projects that require a higher level of funding.
+- In some cases, larger grants may be possible for projects that require a higher level of funding.
 Blitz “undergraduate research” to make an appointment if you think your project may qualify for additional funding.
+You must contact the office before submitting your application if you would like to apply for a larger grant.
 You will also need to include a section in your written proposal justifying your budget request.

 - A portion of each award ($100) is withheld pending submission of the final report/thesis to the Office of Undergraduate Advising and Research

 - Guidelines for final reports